aws-samples/aws-elemental-medialive-pcap-mpegts-extractor/README.md

   ###### c.
 At the moment, captures with VLAN headers are not supported.
 Will probably add that soon.
   ###### d.
 No support for Linux cooked captures. i.e, This will not work if you captured with tcpdump -i any ...
   ###### e.
 No support (yet) for filtering by source IP.
   ###### f.
-At the moment, dest IP and PORT are matched using string compare, so the match may fail if you use sayi, 10.01.02.03 instead of 10.1.2.3. (see below)
+At the moment, dest IP and PORT are matched using string compare, so the match may fail if you use say, 10.01.02.03 instead of 10.1.2.3. (see below)
             To see what IP you should use, check with tcpdump -r [pcapfile]
+ ###### g.
+Next generation pcaps are not supported.
+I will add that program in a bit

 #### 4. Possible Next steps: